akalankauk/PHP-Page-Locker/README.md

 ----------------
 ### Features

--No installation & No Database
+- No installation & No Database
--Very easy to use !only need 1 line of code.
+- Very easy to use !only need 1 line of code.
--MD5 encryption enebled .
+- MD5 encryption enebled .

 #### Setup Guide

--The only thing you have to do is to copy the aedev.php in the folder with your website's php files.
+- The only thing you have to do is to copy the aedev.php in the folder with your website's php files.
 ```<?php include'aedev.php'; lock("aepass", 1); ?>```

 Adding this line of code at the beginning of any PHP page, will lock it.
 The visitor will need to type